Budapest International Airport

 Tel: +36 (0)1 296 9696.

-Car rental companies include Avis, Budget, Hertz, Sixt, Europcar and Airport Rent-a-Car.
+Car rental companies include Avis, Budget, Hertz, Sixt and Europcar.

-Taxis can be reserved at Tel: +36 (0)1 365 5555 or at the arrivals terminal.
-Fares are metered but can't exceed prices according to city zones.
-A high speed road connects to the airport to the city in 20 minutes.
+Taxis can be reserved in the arrivals hall.
+Fares are metered but can't exceed prices set according to city zones.
+A high speed road connects the airport to the city in 20 minutes.
+Try not to use unsolicited taxis, as they may charge exorbitant fees.
+All official taxis are well marked and should display the rate for fares.

 Transfer between terminals

-Terminal 2A (Schengen destinations) and 2B (non-Schengen destinations) are close enough to be accessible by foot, there is a covered walkway between these two terminals.
-For transfers between Terminal 1 and 2, the easiest way is with Budapest Airport Minibusz (BAM) which operates a shuttle costing 700Ft.
-Taxis are also available and the #93 bus may also be used.
+Terminal 2A (Schengen destinations) and 2B (non-Schengen destinations) are close enough to be accessible by foot; there is a covered walkway between these two terminals.
+All flights are serviced by Terminals 2A and 2B.
+Terminal 1 is no longer serving any flights.

-Facilities include ATMs, bureaux de change, left luggage, first aid, duty-free shops, childcare, post office, chapel, restaurants, tourist information and hotel reservations.
+Facilities include ATMs, bureaux de change, first aid, duty-free shops, childcare, post office, chapel, restaurants, tourist information and hotel reservations.
 There are facilities for disabled passengers and wheelchairs are available from the airport help desks; travellers with special needs are advised to contact their airline or travel agent in advance.
-A short walk from Terminal 2 there is an open-air aircraft museum.

 There are dedicated parking structures for each terminal, offering express, short-term and long-term parking options.
-Express parking allows 5 free minutes if you just need to pick up or drop off a passenger.
-From there, prices escalate to HUF 300 for 15 minutes and HUF 1,200 for an hour, with a daily maximum charge of HUF 9,000.
-The Long-stay parking lot charges HUF 3,000 for the first day.
+Express parking allows five free minutes if you just need to pick up or drop off a passenger.
+From there short-term prices escalate to HUF 900 for 30 minutes and HUF 1,300 for an hour.

-Free wifi internet access is available in Terminal 1 and in the SkyCourt area.
+Free wifi is available in all terminals and in the SkyCourt area.

 The Malev, Cirrus, and Millenium Lounges offer business services, including phones, photocopy and fax machines, computer terminals and even interpreters.
 There are two meeting rooms in Terminal 2B, that can accommodate six and 40 delegates respectively.